Azure-Samples/dab-entraid-auth/README.md

 X-MS-API-ROLE: ConfAdmin
 ```

-All session will be returned regardless of the owner.
+All sessions will be returned regardless of the owner.

 ## Register the Client HTML Application

-Now that the authentication works, we want to make sure that the client HTML authentication is properly configured for our client application so that there is no need to use `az` to generate the token.
+Now that authentication works, we want to make sure that the client HTML authentication is properly configured for our client application so that there is no need to use `az` to generate the token.

-Go back to the Azure Portal, Entra Id blade, select "App Registration" and again click on “New Registration”.
-Select the most appropriate account type, for this sample you can use "Accounts in this organizational directory only (Personal only - Single tenant)" and then specify the redirect URI to be http://localhost:5500 and specify "Single-page application (SPA)" as platform:
+Go back to the Azure Portal, Entra ID blade, select "App Registration", and again click on "New Registration", Select the most appropriate account type; for this sample, you can use "Accounts in this organizational directory only (Personal only - Single tenant)", then specify the redirect URI as http://localhost:5500 and select "Single-page application (SPA)" as the platform:

 ![New Registration for Client HTML Application](./_assets/09-new-registration-client-html.png)

 Click "Register".
-Take the "Application (client) ID"
+Take the "Application (client) ID":

 ![Client HTMLApplication (client) ID](./_assets/10-application-client-id-client-html.png)

-And add it to the authConfig.js file:
+and add it to the `authConfig.js` file:

 ```javascript
 var authConfig = {